Advanced, Online Courses on Horn Repertoire & Pedagogy

 - Week 15: Final

-These OER courses function as a version of the same courses offered in the horn studio at Arizona State University for the 2012-13 school year.
-They were developed by John Ericson after more than fifteen years of teaching similar courses to horn performance majors at the college level.
+These OER courses function as a version of the same courses offered in the horn studio at Arizona State University, initially for the 2012-13 school year and updated every year since, with extensive revisions during 2016-17.
+They were initially developed by John Ericson after more than fifteen years of teaching similar courses to horn performance majors at the college level.
 These comprehensive, hybrid courses will open up the topics studied more completely than even the most ideally run live class.

 Each week the course typically references readings from as many as 12 articles.
 These should flow fairly quickly (many can be skimmed quickly) but will give readers a lot to think about as they develop their own view of the bigger picture of horn pedagogy and horn repertoire.